renz45/mandrill_mailer/README.md

       * `filename:` The name of the file
       * `mimetype:` This is the mimetype of the file.
 Ex. png = image/png, pdf = application/pdf, txt = text/plain etc

+   * `:async` - Whether or not this message should be sent asynchronously

+   * `:ip_pool` - The name of the dedicated ip pool that should be used to send the message

+   * `:send_at` - When this message should be sent

 ## Sending an email

 You can send the email by using the familiar syntax: